-For up to date flood information, visit Ada County Emergency Management website.
+For current flood information, visit Ada County Emergency Management website.

 There are three upstream dams on the Boise River drainage managed by the Bureau of Reclamation and the U.S. Corps of Engineers that provide for both irrigation water storage and flood response.
 The need for water storage and space reserves for flood response is a balancing exercise based upon snow pack levels, historic runoff records of snow pack, and reservoir level conditions.